Tikkun-olam/angelzzz/README.md

 ## Control relay setup

 The beddit has this bug that it dies after about an hour of recording, and you need to plug out and in to work.
-To workaround this probolem you can use an electronic power socket to do this.
+To workaround this probolem you can use a digital power socket to do this.
 There are two types: one controled from a RaspberryPi GPIO and the [Orvibo S20 Wifi Power Socket](https://www.amazon.com/Orvibo-Socket-Electronics-Anywhere-WiWo-S20/dp/B00KT50HK4).

 ### Set up a Orvibo S20 Wifi Power Socket